theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 By now, I am sure that you can tell what is going on in the code snippet above.

-A function in Rust is declared using the keyword **fn**.
+A function in Rust is declared using the keyword `fn`.
 This is followed by the name of the function and a list of arguments within a pair of parentheses.
 For the case above, we only have one argument, **x**, which is a 32-bit signed `integer` number.
 Note that the type of the function argument must be declared; and if there more than one arguments, they should be separated by commas.

 The function returns another 32-bit signed integer number, as indicated by the right arrow operator (**->**) and `i32` after it.

-Variables in Rust are immutable by default (safety is taken very seriously in Rust!), and they are declared using the keyword '***let***', as shown below:
+Variables in Rust are **immutable** by default (safety is taken very seriously in Rust!), and they are declared using the keyword `let`, as shown below:

 	let x = 7;